-The following table sets forth information, as of August 25, 2003, with respect to the selling securityholders and the principal amounts of debentures beneficially owned by each selling securityholder that may be offered pursuant to this prospectus.
+The following table sets forth information, as of December 2, 2003, with respect to the selling securityholders and the principal amounts of debentures beneficially owned by each selling securityholder that may be offered pursuant to this prospectus.
 The information is based on information provided by or on behalf of the selling securityholders.
 The selling securityholders may offer all, some or none of the debentures or the common stock issuable upon conversion of the debentures.
 Because the selling securityholders may offer all or some portion of the debentures or the common stock, we cannot estimate the amount of the debentures or the common stock that will be held by the selling securityholders upon termination of any of these sales.
-In addition, the selling securityholders identified below may have sold, transferred or otherwise disposed of all or a portion of their debentures since the date on which they provided the information regarding their debentures in transactions exempt from the registration requirements of the Securities Act.
-The percentage of debentures outstanding beneficially owned by each selling securityholder is based on \$500 million aggregate principal amount of debentures outstanding.
+In addition, the selling securityholders identified below may have sold, transferred or otherwise disposed of all or a portion of their debentures outstanding beneficially owned by each selling securityholder is based on \$500 million aggregate principal amount of debentures outstanding.
 The number of shares of common stock owned prior to the offering includes shares of common stock issuable upon conversion of the debentures.
-The percentage of common stock outstanding beneficially owned by each selling securityholder is based on 346,961,580 shares of common stock outstanding on August 10, 2003.
+The percentage of common stock outstanding beneficially owned by each selling securityholder is based on \$500 million aggregate principal amount of debentures outstanding.
+The number of shares of common stock owned prior to the offering includes shares of common stock issuable upon conversion of the debentures.
+The percentage of common stock outstanding beneficially owned by each selling securityholder is based on \$49,979,913 shares of common stock outstanding on December 2, 2003.
 The number of shares of common stock issuable upon conversion of the debentures offered hereby is based on a conversion price of \$23.38 per share and a cash payment in lieu of any fractional share.